Big-Iron-Cheems/sublime-patcher/README.md

 4. Run Sublime Text or Sublime Merge and enter any license key.
 5. Enjoy!

+The patcher has a few CLI options:

+- `-h`, `--help`: Show the help message
+- `-s`, `--scan-fs`: Scan filesystem for Sublime binaries
+- `-l`, `--log-level`: Set log level (trace, debug, info, warn, error, critical)
+- `-b`, `--no-backup`: Do not create a backup of the original binary

+By default, it will only check the current directory for the binary.
+Using the `-s` option will try and locate the binary in the default expected locations.
+_Paths documented in [Sublime Text](https://www.sublimetext.com/docs/command_line.html) and [Sublime Merge](https://www.sublimemerge.com/docs/command_line) CLI documentation._

 If you want to revert the patch, simply delete the patched binary and rename the backup to the original name.

 ## Supported versions